ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_backup_restore/README.md

 -------------------------------------------------------------------------------

 ### Backup
-Backup Manage namespace resources, note that this does not include backup of any data in Db2, see the `backup` action in the [db2](db2.md) role.
+Backup Manage attachments, note that this does not include backup of any data in Db2, see the `backup` action in the [db2](db2.md) role.

 ```yaml
 - hosts: localhost